ARCHER2-HPC/archer2-docs/docs/user-guide/sw-environment.md

 cray-libsci/20.08.1.2(default)  cray-python/3.8.5.0(default)
 ```

-This will list all the names and versions of the modules available on
+This will list all the names and versions of the modules that you can currently
+load.
+Note that other modules may be available but not visible to you as they depend
+on modules you do not have loaded.
+Lmod only shows modules that you can currently
+load, not all those that are possibly available.
+You can search for modules
+that are not currently visble to you using the `module spider` command - we
+cover this in more detail below.

-the service.
-Not all of them may work in your account though due to, for
+Note also, that not all modules may work in your account though due to, for
 example, licencing restrictions.
 You will notice that for many modules
 we have more than one version, each of which is identified by a version
 number.
 One of these versions is the default.
 As the service develops